Chișinău: Rail

-Chișinău Railway Station has an international railway terminal with connections to Bucharest, Kyiv, Minsk, Odesa, Moscow, Samara, Varna and St. Petersburg.
+Chișinău Railway Station has an international railway terminal with connections to Bucharest, Kyiv, Minsk, Odesa, Moscow, Samara, Varna, and St. Petersburg.
 Due to the simmering conflict between Moldova and the unrecognised Transnistria republic the rail traffic towards Ukraine is occasionally stopped.

 Public transport

 Trolleybuses

-There is wide trolleybus network operating as common public transportation within city.
+There is a wide trolleybus network operating as common public transportation within the city.
 From 1994, Chișinău saw the establishment of new trolleybus lines, as well as an increase in capacity of existing lines, to improve connections between the urban districts.
 The network comprises 22 trolleybus lines being 246 km in length.
 Trolleybuses run between 05:00 and 03:00.
-There are 320 units daily operating in Chișinău.
-However the requirements are as minimum as 600 units.
-Trolleybus ticket costs at about 6 lei (ca. $0.31).
+There are 320 units operating daily in Chișinău.
+However, the requirements are as minimum as 600 units.
+A trolleybus ticket costs 6 lei (ca. $0.31).
 It is the cheapest method of transport within Chișinău municipality.

 Buses

 There are 29 lines of buses within Chișinău municipality.
 At each public transportation stops there is attached a schedule for buses and trolleybuses.
 There are approximately 330 public transportation stops within Chișinău municipality.
 There is a big lack of buses inside city limits, with only 115 buses operating within Chișinău.